Buck Mountain

 THE BACKPACKING REVOLUTION

-Learn about The Backpacking Revolution, which I also title "The History of Gear, 1946 to The Present."
-This is a new section, under development, and already has grown to over 30 pages.
-It focuses on some of the energetic pioneers of outdoor gear, those dreamers who utterly changed the stuff we wear, the shelters we use, and our outdoor survival tools, such as ice axes and mountain stoves.
+Learn about The Backpacking Revolution, which I also title "The History of Gear, 1935 to The Present."
+This already has grown to over 45 pages, including six published books.
+The project focuses on some of the energetic pioneers of outdoor gear, those dreamers who utterly changed the stuff we wear, the shelters we use, and our outdoor survival tools, such as ice axes and mountain stoves.

-Patrick Smith of Mountainsmith packs and sleds; Himalayan Industries, of Monterey, CA. on Cannery Row; Dan Sherman's Synergy Works; Denali/Mountain Master packs; Ocate' foam bags/CosyQuip; Pivetta boots of Italy, such as the Pivetta 7, 8 or Eiger, imported by a Trailwise off-shoot called DMC, Donner Mountain Company; Yak Works of Seattle (Don Wittenberger); Plain Brown Wrapper kits, Jonathan Hinebauch's Altra Kits, and Andy Drolinger/Mic Mead's A16 of Southern California.
-Don Douglas of Alpenlite Packs in California (may be spelled Don Douglass)....And don't forget Western Mountaineering, which made great down bags and other gear.
+More gear Pioneers-- Patrick Smith of Mountainsmith packs and sleds; Himalayan Industries, of Monterey, CA. on Cannery Row; Daniel Sherman's Synergy Works of Oakland,CA, later sold to Ken Koerwitz; Denali/Mountain Master packs; Ocate' foam bags/CosyQuip; Pivetta boots of Italy, such as the Pivetta 7, 8 or Eiger, imported by a Trailwise off-shoot called DMC, Donner Mountain Company; in Montana, Kletterwerks which in 1985 became Dana Designs and is as of 2000 renamed as Mystery Ranch; In the Northeast (Maine) since 1975, let's not forget Bill Moss and Moss Tents-- Moss is the artist-engineer-architect guy who invented the first "Pop-up" tent in 1955, but now his firm has moved on to "Tensioned fabric solutions," a new Moss catch-phrase that marked their move out of the retail tent business in the mid-90s. ; Yak Works of Seattle (Don Wittenberger); Plain Brown Wrapper kits, and Andy Drolinger/Mic Mead's A16 of Southern California.
+Sling Light Chairs of California, popularized in the Warmlite Catalogs; Don Douglas of Alpenlite Packs in California (may be spelled Don Douglass)...
+Bill Dolt gear, and the Dolt Hut catalog of 1960, I think Warren Harding was behind that company, and also he authored the short-lived "Descent" magazine, a notorious foil to the AAC's prestigous "Ascent" magazine.....And don't forget Western Mountaineering, which still makes great, Made in the USA, down bags and other gear out of San Jose, California.

-I am also including Leon Akers, (Akers of Maine) because he was one of the very first to popularize cross-country skiing in America; in 1967 his store was virtually the only place in the USA where we at the University of Oregon Outdoor Program were able to purchase the gear that allowed us to begin the cross-country ski program!.(interview with Bob Woodward).
+I am also including Leon Akers, (Akers of Maine) because he was one of the very first to popularize cross-country skiing in America; in 1967 his store was virtually the only place in the USA where we at the University of Oregon Outdoor Program were able to purchase the gear that allowed us to begin the cross-country ski program!.(interview with Bob Woodward)....
+Among those gear brands, and still existent today, is "Odlo" of Norway.
+Others were Jarvinnen skiis, and Alfa boots.

 The two logos below will lead you to webpages with much detail about Rivendell and Frostline, and then you'll find links to many more of my pages about many of the above classic gear companies.